Less Than One Day in Juneau: Mendenhall Glacier and Crab Legs

 In this guide, I’ll take you through getting to Mendenhall Glacier, what’s not to miss there if the Nugget Creek Falls hike is a must, and where to find the best Alaskan crab legs—all doable in less than a day in Juneau.

-Now, a day in Juneau, Alaska, can be spent exploring the town and its rich history, visiting the local museums like the Alaska State Museum, drinking at Red Dog Saloon, riding Mount Roberts Tramwat, or hiking through the Tongass National Forest.
-There are whale watching, glacier trekking, or dog sledding opportunities for the more adventurous.
+Now, a day in Juneau, Alaska, can be spent exploring the town and its rich history, visiting local museums like the Alaska State Museum, grabbing drinks at the Western-style bar Red Dog Saloon, riding Mount Roberts Tram, or going on a hike.
+There are whale watching, glacier trekking, or dog sledding tours for the more adventurous.
+And, of course, if time permits, no visit to Juneau would be complete without indulging in some fresh Alaskan seafood.

+After our dog sledding tour was canceled, seeing Mendenhall Glacier was our next best thing.
 After all, Mendenhall Glacier is the crown jewel of Juneau, and locals are so proud of it.
 Our Lyft driver spoke of it with pure joy and awe, leaving us at the visitor center excited to see it for the first time.

 What’s great about Mendenhall Glacier is that you can get there independently without a tour.
 You can even take the local bus.
 We chose to take a Lyft out of convenience.
 We’ll get further into the transportation options below.